 We are a reader-supported education publication.
 When you buy through links on our site, we may earn an affiliate commission to help us keep providing content.

-Meditation has a plethora of physical and mental health benefits, from increasing your happiness to helping you focus.
+Meditation has a plethora of physical and mental health benefits, from increasing your happiness and activating the parasympathetic nervous system to helping you focus.
 While the picture you may have in your mind of someone meditating for hours on a secluded hilltop may be accurate for some, it certainly isn’t representative of everyone.
 There are plenty of tracks, apps, and videos that can guide you through a meditation right in your dorm room whenever you decide you need a mental break.
 There are even meditations just one minute long, so you can devote however much time you feel comfortable.

 2. Deep Breathing

 Much like meditation, you don’t need anything but yourself to try out a deep breathing exercise right in your dorm room, and it only takes a few minutes — or even a few seconds.
 Breathing exercises can help put anxiety at ease, give your mind a break, and give you something conscious in your own body to mindfully focus on.
 If you’re feeling anxious, down, or stressed, you can look around for a deep breathing exercise that works for you.
 Simply close your eyes and go with the flow.

 If you happen to have a little to give, paying it forward to a cause you care about or a cause in your community can be a great way to lift your spirits and help your mental health.
 The “warm fuzzy” you feel when you do something nice for someone else is actually a release of positive brain hormones that make you happier over time, especially if you make a habit out of doing nice things for others on the regular.
 It can increase your self-esteem, make you feel positive about the world, and of course devote some resources to a cause in need.